sophia-marr/Ice-rise-temperature-profile-MCMC-inversion/README.md

 o	For each ice rise the script then samples the heat flow grid at each random point and calculates the spatial, local and total deviations.
 o	The larger value out of the total weighted and total unweighted deviations is used to set the prior in the inversion.
 -	MCMC_inversion
 o	The notebook ‘ice_rise_temperature_profile_MCMC_inversion.ipynb’ performs inversion of the ice rise temperature profiles.
-The code is adapted from Montelli & Kingslake (2023) and this original code is in ‘borehole_temperature_models’.
+The code is adapted from Montelli & Kingslake (2023) and this original code is in ‘borehole_temperature_models’. o	An ice rise from each of three different areas in Antarctica is examined: Crary (Ross ice shelf), Skytrain (Ronne ice shelf) and Law Dome (East Antarctica).
+Code for three further ice rises (Siple Dome, Fletcher Promontory and Berkner Island) is also given.